About Us

 Activity

-Future Arts Centres’ activity has included:
+Future Arts Centres’ current activity includes:

 • Global-Vision, a three year, £500k Arts Council England Ambition for Excellence funded project, exploring how arts centres can work effectively internationally